jacko125/projectCode/README.md

 $ npm install

 Start the server
-$ gulp start-app (or node index.js)
+$ node index.js

 View the web app at http://localhost:3000
-The controller/module/DAO test can be found at /test
+The controller/module/DAO test function can be found at http://localhost:3000/test

 ```

 ## Advanced features

 ```
+There is a gulp.js file that has automated some of the commands.
+To use this, install Gulp with
+$ npm install -g gulp (Requires external network)
 To view a list of available commands:
 $ gulp